Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-v1/readme.md

 Retrieves a list of regional disk types available to the specified project.
 */
 await gapi.client.compute.regionDiskTypes.list({ project: "project", region: "region",  });

 /*
-Retrieves the list of all HealthAggregationPolicy resources, regional and global, available to the specified project.

-To prevent failure, it is recommended that you set the `returnPartialSuccess` parameter to `true`.
-*/
-await gapi.client.compute.regionHealthAggregationPolicies.aggregatedList({ project: "project",  });

-/*
-Deletes the specified HealthAggregationPolicy in the given region.
-*/
-await gapi.client.compute.regionHealthAggregationPolicies.delete({ healthAggregationPolicy: "healthAggregationPolicy", project: "project", region: "region",  });

-/*
-Returns the specified HealthAggregationPolicy resource in the given region.
-*/
-await gapi.client.compute.regionHealthAggregationPolicies.get({ healthAggregationPolicy: "healthAggregationPolicy", project: "project", region: "region",  });

-/*
-Create a HealthAggregationPolicy in the specified project in the given region using the parameters that are included in the request.
-*/
-await gapi.client.compute.regionHealthAggregationPolicies.insert({ project: "project", region: "region",  });

-/*
-Lists the HealthAggregationPolicies for a project in the given region.
-*/
-await gapi.client.compute.regionHealthAggregationPolicies.list({ project: "project", region: "region",  });

-/*
-Updates the specified regional HealthAggregationPolicy resource with the data included in the request.
-This method supportsPATCH semantics and uses theJSON merge patch format and processing rules.
-*/
-await gapi.client.compute.regionHealthAggregationPolicies.patch({ healthAggregationPolicy: "healthAggregationPolicy", project: "project", region: "region",  });

-/*
-Returns permissions that a caller has on the specified resource.
-*/
-await gapi.client.compute.regionHealthAggregationPolicies.testIamPermissions({ project: "project", region: "region", resource: "resource",  });

-/*
 Deletes the specified HealthCheck resource.